 During history Mastiffs , almost completely different in regard to general character , have been not only praised by the fancy but also prized by the judges as in their eye those Mastiffs corresponded respectively to that full image of - ‘a large , massive , powerful , symmetrical , and well-knit framed canine ‘ , complemented by an array of specific breed points , each one attained in a certain degree .
 Photographic outcome thereto may be astonishing .

 Take par example WK Taunton’ ch Beaufort , born 1884 , versus Mr & Mrs Oliver ch Hellingly Joseph , born 1925 .
 Beaufort recorded as 29 ½ I (ca 75cm) at shoulder weighing 165 lbs (75 kg) vs Joseph 33i (ca 84 cm) at shoulder weighing 13 stone (182 lbs or 82 kg) .
-Here below an approx ‘scaled’ comparison , ie – as if both specimens (of a completely different era) were standing life , next to each other .
+Here above an approx ‘scaled’ comparison , ie – as if both specimens (of a completely different era) were standing life , next to each other .

 Breed standard 1883 General description of body ~Massive , broad , deep , long , powerful built , on legs wide apart and squarely set.
 Muscles sharply defined .
 Size a great desideratum if combined with quality .
 Height of less importance than substance , but desirable , if both points are proportionately combined .